-We also own a Breville Juicer, which is a workhorse during harvest season when I use it to process hundreds of pounds of apples into fresh, homemade apple juice.
+Some of our favourite Breville products that we use on a regular basis include our Breville Espresso Machine, Breville Coffee Grinder, Breville Immersion Blender, Breville Sous Chef Food Processor and Breville Juicer, which is a workhorse during harvest season when I use it to process hundreds of pounds of apples into fresh, homemade apple juice.
 It makes juicing quick and easy and makes cleanup a cinch!

 At the end of the day, if you’re in the market for any kind of small kitchen appliance and you’ve got a choice between Breville and another brand, well, I think you know what my advice would be;)

 –> Check out the full range of Breville appliances from Amazon

 I’ve been in love with my cast iron skillets since I got them.
 Not only do they heat up and cook more evenly than stainless steel or non-stick pans, but they’re much healthier to cook on too.
 You can learn about the many benefits of cooking with cast iron here.